 Dependent Care Account

-Enrolled employees can contribute up to $5000 on a pre-tax basis every fiscal year and be reimbursed for eligible daycare expenses.
+Enrolled employees can contribute up to $5000 (per household) on a pre-tax basis every fiscal year and be reimbursed for eligible daycare expenses.
 Eligible expenses may include qualified daycare centers for children and adults, babysitters, pre-school, and general purpose day camps while you work.

 Employees determine how much money to contribute to the account, up to specified maximums, based on anticipated expenses during the plan year.
 Each pay period, a portion of that amount is credited to the flexible spending account.
 The employee submits claim forms or uses the consumer account card to get reimbursed.